 We've been selling these Patent-Free cartridges for a number of years and while some Epson printers can be fussy when trying to recognise mixed types, please do get in touch if you're not sure about anything!

-Again, another common query is where the toner cartridge we have sent looks smaller than the one installed in your printer.
+Again, another common query is where the toner cartridge we have sent looks either smaller or larger than the one installed in your printer.

-If there is a significant difference in size, 9 times out of 10 this is because your toner will be installed inside a Drum Unit.
+If the new toner is smaller in size, 9 times out of 10 this is because your current toner will be installed inside a Drum Unit.

 If you remove your toner from its Drum Unit you should see that the actual toner is a comparable size to the replacement we have sent.

-Of course if this is not the case, we're always happy to double check everything is correct!
+Of course if this is not the case, we're always happy to double check everything is as it should be!

 If you suddenly find previously working cartridges are not recognised by your printer, you may have received a firmware update from your printer manufacturer.
 Firmware updates are usually used to improve the functionality of a product but recently they have been used to prevent third party cartridges from being used.